BooksManager/BookManager/README.md

    - Gets and Updates books in profile whenever there is a change in the book data (create, update, delete)
 - Selected Books Page
    - db.collection("user").document(user!.uid).collection("books").addSnapshotListener
-   - Gets and Updates books in profile whenever there is a change in the book data (create, update, delete)
+   - Gets and Updates books in Selected books page whenever there is a change in the book data (create, update, delete)